Contents

 Metastatic spread to the scalp occurs through lymphatic and/or hematogenous spread.
 In AN, there is atrophy or complete loss of the hair follicles, which is likely due to invasion of the tumor into the deep dermis with an accompanying desmoplastic reaction.
 Tumor infiltration of the hair follicle is an occasional occurrence.
 The epidermis is generally spared.
 Hair regrowth after treatment of the underlying malignancy is not globally seen.

-Of the reported cases, the most common site of the primary cancer is the breast by an overwhelming majority, though metastases from the lung, stomach, colon, cervix, and placenta have also been recognized.
+Of the reported cases, the most common primary tumor sites are the gastrointestinal (GI) tract and breast (female, male), but cases of AN secondary to tumors of the kidney, lung, thyroid, uterus, liver, and central nervous system have also been reported, among others.
+In one study in particular, women were more affected, although men had a worse prognosis.
 Rarely, AN may be the presenting sign of an underlying cancer.
 The presence of AN (like other forms of cutaneous metastases) is a poor prognostic factor.

 Codes